DMessham/MULT128/a3/readme.md

 ## Daniel Messham - Wed Apr 23rd, 2025

 # website type: redo my personal site
+Ideally i'd want to minimize the number of pages, as thats how my main site got so bad, but the assignmet requires atleast 5 pages
 ## tech used
  - bootstrap
  - iconify